Low- and No-Calorie Sweeteners and Body Weight: How Systematic Reviews on Low Calorie Sweeteners Produce Disparate Results

 10:00 am – 11:00 am

-Governments and public health advocates around the world recommend reductions in added sugars intake for most populations.
-Low- and No-calorie sweeteners (LNCS), also referred to as non-sugar sweeteners or non-nutritive sweeteners, are common tools for aiding sugar reduction while maintaining palatability.
+Government agencies and public health advocates around the world recommend reducing added sugar intake for most populations.
+Low- and No-Calorie Sweeteners (LNCS) — also referred to as non-sugar sweeteners or non-nutritive sweeteners — are common tools for reducing sugar intake while maintaining palatability.
 However, their use for body weight management remains controversial.
-This is due, in part, to conflicting conclusions drawn from systematic reviews and meta-analyses published in recent years.
-While these systematic reviews aim to systematically and objectively compile evidence to address the question ‘what is the effect of LNCS consumption on body weight?’, the different reviews conclude that LNCS have beneficial, neutral, or detrimental effects on body weight, depending on the review.
-Developing dietary recommendations on LNCS for body weight management is challenging, given the underlying evidence synthesis doesn’t come to the same conclusion.
+This is due, in part, to conflicting conclusions drawn from systematic reviews and meta-analyses published in recent years on LNCS

-Today’s webinar will focus on the research conducted at the USDA, Agricultural Research Service, Beltsville Human Nutrition Research Center, conducted to decipher how systematic review methodologies influence the findings produced from systematic reviews investigating the association between LNCS consumption and body weight.
+This webinar focused on the research conducted at the USDA Agricultural Research Service-Beltsville Human Nutrition Research Center, to decipher how systematic review methodologies influence the findings produced when investigating the association between LNCS consumption and body weight.

 Speaker: